CLMBRs/communication-translation/README.md

 **University of Washington CLMBR Lab**, under Shane Steinert-Threlkeld.

 ## Dependencies
-The source code is built aroud PyTorch, and has the following main dependencies
+The source code is built aroud PyTorch, and has the following main dependencies:

 - Python 3.6
 - PyTorch 1.7.0
 - transformers 4.0.1

-For more extensive dependencies, see `requirements.txt`
+For more extensive dependencies, see `requirements.txt`.

     pip install -r requirements.txt

 ## Style Guide
 Source code can be largely automatically formatted using yapf.
-Make sure you have yapf installed (it is included in requirements.txt)
+Make sure you have yapf installed (it is included in requirements.txt).

     pip install yapf

 The repository style can be changed as we need, but for now the configuration can be found in `setup.cfg`.
-To automatically format source code in place, use the following command
+To automatically format source code in place, use the following command:

     yapf -ir src_file_or_directory

-We recommend running this command after you add any code, and *before you commit*
+We recommend running this command after you add any code, and *before you commit*.

 Please also follow other style best practices that yapf does not enforce: